 As Google Cloud Senior Vice President Diane Greene told me last year, Google’s exceptional security is a key part of its value proposition to enterprises.
 In reference to potential enterprise customers, she said, “We have 600 security engineers.
 They can’t keep up with that no matter how big a company they are.”

-But by now, most companies understand that the major public clouds can withstand attack better than their datacenter.
+But by now, most companies understand that the major public clouds can withstand attack better than their datacenters.
 The key is in managing cloud security.
 As InfoWorld's Fahmida Rashid noted in her analysis of Google’s security announcements, Google’s new Key Management System simply plays catch-up with AWS, but two new security services in beta — the Data Leak Prevention API and the Identity-Aware Proxy — break new ground.

 The Data Leak Prevention API enables developers to add the ability to redact sensitive information in any application they build in the Google Cloud, opening up the previously announced DLP features for Gmail and Google Drive.
 The Identity-Aware Proxy offers granular control over access to cloud applications without a VPN, which Fahmida cites as an effort to differentiate Google’s cloud security at the application, not only infrastructure, layer.